Cupolas of Capitalism

 Flat topped 20 story tower

-1899-1901, separate judiciary annex building added to site / Samuel Hannaford and Sons.
+1899-1901, separate judiciary annex building added to site / Samuel Hannaford & Sons.

 1989-96, general restoration of statehouse and annex.
 New atrium added to connect the buildings.
 Annex reopened in 1993 as the Senate Building / Schooley Caldwell Associates.

-2006-09 (projected date of completion), new statehouse museum of nearly 15000 s.f. created on the ground floor (a.k.a. the crypt) / Hilferty and Associates.
+2006-09, new statehouse museum of nearly 15000 s.f. created on the ground floor (a.k.a. the crypt) / Hilferty and Associates.

 Greek Revival capitol building

-Oklahoma Oklahoma City 1914-17 Capitol designed and built.
+1914-17, Capitol designed and built.
 A classic central dome and cupola were part of the original plans, but construction only progressed up to the dome base.
 The rotunda was capped with a concealed, shallow, saucer shaped dome instead / Solomon Andrew Layton and S. Wemyss Smith.

-1934, shallow domed ceiling of rotunda remodeled / ?
-Architect.
+1934, shallow domed ceiling of rotunda remodeled / ? architect.

 2000-02, major dome, cupola, and statue added, replacing the old saucer shaped dome ceiling from 1934 / Frankfurt Short Bruza Architects, Engineers, and Planners.